There are a lot of things you get to choose in life: the books you read, the friends you have and the way you act.

 When I fell in love with my fiancee, I knew my life was going to change.
 I had found my best friend and perfect match.
 But my life changed in different ways as well.
 We’re a same-sex couple, and the world isn’t designed for us.

 I was forced to learn how to navigate a world that wasn’t built for same-sex couples.
+Personal finance does not include a lot of tips for queer money.
 A large part of that was learning what it was like to come out again and again and again.
 From well-meaning colleagues who ask about my “boyfriend” to wedding vendors who inquire about the “groom,” there’s an endless barrage of misunderstandings and assumptions.

 It’s a small price to pay for a lifetime with my favorite person.
 But what about the actual costs associated with being queer?
 Outside of the social dance we do to establish our queer identity, what is it like to navigate money as a queer person?